 Looking to piece together your paying-for-college plan?
 Consider free money, like scholarships.
-These tips and resources will help you get started.
+These scholarship search tips and resources will help you get started.

 Why start the scholarship search early

-It’s important to start early as some scholarships may have deadlines a year out from when the dollars are released.
+It’s important to start searching for scholarships early as some applications may have deadlines a year out from when the dollars are released.
 So if your student would like to earn these scholarships to cover their college costs for freshman year, then they will need to fill out the application the summer before their senior year of high school.
 Also, it takes time to do the research to find all the available scholarships for which your student may be qualified to augment college savings.

 Before starting the scholarship search